Renters Warehouse BW Metro Blog

 Loss of Income

-Rental income loss occurs when your property becomes uninhabitable due to covered perils like fire or storm damage.
+Rental income loss occurs when your property becomes uninhabitable due to covered loss like fire or storm damage.
 During repairs—often lasting months—landlord insurance can compensate you for lost income based on previous rental earnings records, thus allowing continuity in managing financial obligations without unnecessarily dipping into savings or emergency funds.

 Additional Coverage Options to Consider